evenfound/documentation/README.md

 From the technology definition, especially with reference to forming DAG graphs, and it really does use the DAG algorithm, we can easily understand the proximity of the technologies and and opportunity for their blending when implementing the properties needed for the basic protocol.

-## 1.2 Possibility levels of client applications and the subnet.
+## 1.2 Possibility levels of client applications and the subnet

 Let us first of all add some details on how EVEN network basic protocol works using IPFS and how virtual voting occurs.